robertpiosik/CodeWebChat/README.md

 Select relevant folders and files for context, enter prompt, pick edit format and send message via...

 - new chat—to continue in the connected browser
-- API call—to stay within the editor
+- API call—to use a model provider with your own key (BYOK)

-Constructed message consists of your prompt, edit format instructions, and the selected context, as shown in the example:
+Constructed message consists of the user's prompt, edit format instructions, and the selected context, as shown in the example:

 ```
 Implement a subtract function.